This Chocolate Peanut Butter Cup Cheesecake Cake is another one of my favorite cheesecake cake recipes!

 I’ve told you about my secret before, right? >> these cake strips??
 They are the best baking invention known to mankind.
 Soak them in water, wrap them around each of your cake layers, and those cake layers will stay nice and flat for your cake.
 You don’t want to have to deal with rounded mounds of cake!
 I use them for every cake I bake.
 They’re cheap ($8.10 for two), and they last forever.

-Here’s how to assemble this cheesecake cake: one cake layer goes on your platter.
+One chocolate cake layer goes on your platter.
 I like to slip little pieces of wax paper under the edges so the frosting doesn’t mess up my platter.

 A small amount of peanut butter frosting goes on top of the first cake layer.